marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   when preparing code to use with the ``FLOAT_CONST_DECIMAL64`` pragma from the decimal floating-point extension to C99.

+.. option:: -Wno-unsuffixed-float-constants

+  Default option value for :option:`-Wunsuffixed-float-constants`.

-.. option:: -Wno-lto-type-mismatch, -Wlto-type-mismatch
+.. option:: -Wno-lto-type-mismatch

   During the link-time optimization, do not warn about type mismatches in global declarations from different compilation units.
   Requires :option:`-flto` to be enabled.
 Enabled by default.

+.. option:: -Wlto-type-mismatch

+  Default option value for :option:`-Wno-lto-type-mismatch`.

-.. option:: -Wno-designated-init, -Wdesignated-init
+.. option:: -Wno-designated-init

   .. note::